F41zK4r1m/HackTheBox/Academy.md

     (ALL) /usr/bin/composer
 ```

-So, I checked on [GtfoBins](https://gtfobins.github.io/gtfobins/composer/#sudo) related to the "composer" binary & observed that we can use below command to get the root shell:
+Based on my findings, I referred to the [GtfoBins](https://gtfobins.github.io/gtfobins/composer/#sudo) page to explore potential privilege escalation using the "composer" binary.
+From the information provided, I learned that I could utilize the following command to gain a root shell:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/ce2d8b59-5dc5-40dd-836d-dbe856c414c2)

-I followed the same steps & got the shell as root user & also obtained the root flag : (pwn3d! 🙂)
+Following the steps mentioned in the reference, I executed the command and successfully obtained a root shell.
+As a result, I gained access as the root user and obtained the root flag: (pwn3d! 🙂)

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/bb868645-bc21-412f-acc2-704ba1887869)